feldera/feldera/web-console/README.md

 - `lib/functions/common`: Utility functions that are not specific to this project
 - `lib/services/`: Functions that describe side effects (persistent storage, networking etc.)
 - `lib/types/`: Types used throughout the app, OpenAPI generated types.
-- `pages/`: Webapp pages used by file-based routing
+- `pages/`: Webapp pages used in file-based routing